heathcliff26/turbo-clicker/README.md

 # Turbo Clicker

-GUI based auto-clicker for Linux.
-It uses uinput and should thus work independently of wayland or x11.
+GUI based auto-clicker for Linux (Wayland).
+It simulates virtual input via x11/wayland-client.
+The user needs to accept remote access permissions for the app.

 ## Table of Contents